-- (a) ADUs Subject to Administrative Review. - (1) Application.
-An owner may apply for an ADU permit by submitting an application to the Planning Department on a form provided by the Town.
+- (a) ADUs and JADUs Subject to Administrative Review. - (1) Application.
+An owner may apply for an ADU or a JADU permit by submitting an application to the Planning Department on a form provided by the Town.
 The application form shall specify the information required from applicants.
 The town council may establish a fee for the application. - (2) Decision.
 The Planning Department shall consider the application without discretionary review, public notice, or a hearing.
+The Planning Department shall approve or deny the application to create or serve an ADU or JADU within 60 days from the date the Planning Department receives a complete application, and the Planning Department's decision shall be in writing.
 The Planning Department shall approve the application if the application meets all of the requirements and standards of this Chapter.
-The Planning Department shall deny the application if he or she determines that it does not meet all of such requirements.
-The Planning Department's decision shall be in writing and shall state the reasons for approval or denial.
-The Planning Department's decision shall be final. - (b) ADUs Subject to Town Council Review. - (1) General.
+The Planning Department shall deny the application if it is determined not to meet all of such requirements.
+The Planning Department's denial shall include a full set of comments to the applicant with a list of defective or deficient items and a description of how the application can be remedied by the applicant The Planning Department's decision shall be final.

+(b) ADUs Subject to Town Council Review.

+- (1) General.
 The town council may grant discretionary exceptions to the development standards regulating the number of ADU permitted on a lot or parcel and ADU height, location, size and floor area as set forth in Sections 18.42.050 and 18.42.055. - (2) Application for Exception.
 Where an owner seeks an exception to the development standards of this Chapter, the owner may apply for an ADU permit by submitting an application to the Planning Department on a form provided by the Town.
 The application form shall specify the information required from applicants.
 The town council may establish a fee for the application. - (3) Application for Exception to Floor Area and/or Building Coverage.
 Where an owner seeks an exception to the floor area and/or building coverage requirement as set forth in Section 18.42.065 of this Chapter, the owner may apply for an ADU permit by submitting an application to the Planning Department on a form provided by the Town consistent with the provisions of Section 18.42.080 of this Chapter.
 The application form shall specify the information required from applicants.
 The town council may establish a fee for the application. - (4) Hearing.
 The town council shall hold a public hearing on the application. - (5) Decision.
 The town council shall approve, conditionally, approve, or deny the ADU exception application in accordance with the provisions of Section 18.42.065 or Section 18.42.080.
 The town council shall make its determination on the individual merit of each application without following or establishing precedent.
 The town council shall not approve an application unless it makes specific findings of fact as provided in Section 18.42.065 or Section 18.42.080.
 (Ord.
+727 (part), 2024; Ord.
 708 (part), 2020; Ord.
 703 (part), 2020; Ord.
 679 (part), 2017; Ord.
 678 (part), 2016; Ord.
 625 (part), 2011).